cn0047/stash/ed/t.algorithms/graph.md

     -> if no childs to add - pop element from stack
 ````

-## Tree

-To make Minimum spanning tree use:

-* Prim's Algorithm - like BFS but pick chipest node on each iteration.

-* Kruskal's Algorithm - connect to endes while them in different separated trees,
-  because cycles not allowed.

-* Boruvka's Algorithm

-* Reverse-Delete Algorithm

 ## Topological Sorting

 Topological Sorting not have to be unique.